byuflowlab/FLOWUnsteady/docs/src/examples/rotorhover-aero.md

 #       simulation with viscous diffusion enabled or not.
 On the other hand,
 #       such high Reynolds numbers mean that the wake quickly becomes turbulent
 #       and it is crucial to use a subfilter-scale (SFS) model to accurately
-#       capture the turbulent decay of the wake.
+#       capture the turbulent decay of the wake (turbulent diffusion).

-# TODO: Hide this
-sigmafactor_vpmonvlm   = 1          # Shrink particles by this factor when
-                                    # calculating VPM-on-VLM/Rotor induced velocities
-# sigmafactor_vpmonvlm   = 5.50
-unsteady_shedcrit = 0.001           # Shed unsteady loading whenever circulation
-                                    # fluctuates by more than this ratio

 if VehicleType == uns.QVLMVehicle
     # Mute warnings regarding potential colinear vortex filaments.
 This is